john-justic/Weather-App/README.md

 ## Description
 This program provides  weather conditions, relative humidity, wind speed and direction, in addition to five days in future weather forecast

+This program measures the temperature in fahrenheit scale.

 ## Built with
 This project has been built with the following files: